-The analysis presented above shows that women are increasingly active in the crime market (see Figure 1 and Figure 2).
+The analysis presented in this article shows that women are increasingly active in the crime market (Figure 1 and Figure 2).
 But what kinds of crimes do women commit?
-Analysis of US arrest data over 1980 to 2011 for two large categories of crimes—property crimes and violent crimes—shows that women commit twice as many property crimes as violent crimes (see Figure 3).
-Over time, however, the proportion of women arrested for property crimes has increased more slowly (up 77% since 1980) than the proportion arrested for violent crimes (up 96%).
+Analysis of US arrest data over 1980–2011 for two large categories of crimes—property crimes and violent crimes—shows that women commit twice as many property crimes as violent crimes (Figure 3).
+Over time, however, the proportion of women arrested for property crimes has increased more slowly (by 77% since 1980) than the proportion arrested for violent crimes (by 96%).

-A more detailed breakdown of evidence conducted for this paper on the types of crimes committed by men and women in 2009 in the US, England and Wales, and Italy using data on men and women in prison shows that women, on average, tend to commit mostly property crimes, in particular theft, fraud, and drug offences (see Figure 4).
+A more detailed breakdown of evidence on the types of crimes committed by men and women in 2009 in the US, England and Wales, and Italy using data on men and women in prison shows that women, on average, tend to commit mostly property crimes, in particular theft, fraud, and drug offences (Figure 4) .